makerdao/mips/MIP0/MIPx-SIF.md

 - MIPx will authorize the incorporation of a Cayman Foundation that will manage operations of the SIF.

-- A description of what the Maker Improvement Proposal (MIP) is focused on.
-Suggest 100 words max.

 ## Component Summary